 Going into this election the candidates will need 109 votes or more to win the race and when the results are all counted, it becomes clear that James Madison won re-election receiving 128 electoral votes with DeWitt Clinton not being too far off with 89 electoral votes.

-This election marked the first time an incumbent president won re-election with less of the electoral or popular vote that they had previously as Madison’s popular vote percentage in 1808 was 64.8, so his popularity dropped by 14.4%.
+This election marked the first time an incumbent president won re-election with less of the electoral or popular vote that they had previously as Madison’s popular vote percentage in 1808 was 64.8%, so his popularity dropped by 14.4%…Still, he won the election, and that’s all that matters.